jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

 ## About the Service Worker

-The service worker for this app came baked-in courtesy of create-react-app, and is flipped to `.register()` in `index.js`.
+The service worker for this app came baked-in courtesy of create-react-app and is flipped to `.register()` in `index.js`.
 Following the instructions above, however, you will be looking at the app in developer mode, which means the service worker will not be actively providing offline functionality.

-If this app were running in production mode, however, the service worker would be in action helping the app run as many featueres as possible when internet connecitivity is not available.
+If this app were running in production mode the service worker would be in action helping the app run as many features as possible when internet connectivity is not available.

-To learn more about service workers, you may wish to read [this introduction](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) on the Google Developers website.
+To learn more about service workers you may wish to read [this introduction] (https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) on the Google Developers website.

 ## Sources

 Udacity's Front End Web Developer Nanodegree program, 2018, was an immense source of knowledge and skills which I used to complete this project.
-Feedback from a Udacity reviewer on the first itteration of this project was also incorporated in to the current version.
+Feedback from a Udacity reviewer on the first iteration of this project was also incorporated in to the current version.

-Project coach Doug Brown's walkthrough was a particularly instructive resourse guiding me in the completion of this project.
+Project coach Doug Brown's walkthrough was a particularly instructive resource for me in the completion of this project.
 Furthermore, as general overviews and outlines for creating a single page application with React incorporating Google Maps, articles by [Rachel Njeri](https://scotch.io/tutorials/react-apps-with-the-google-maps-api-and-google-maps-react) and [by Ari Lerner](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/), as referenced in `LocationsDisplay.js`, were of great value and use.

-Sources for this application are cited throughout the files, as close to relevant peices of code as possible, and app-wide sources are also discussed at the top of `App.js`.
+Sources for this application are cited throughout the files, as close to relevant pieces of code as possible, and app-wide sources are also discussed at the top of `App.js`.

 #### List of sources cited: